What is Michigan Distracted Driving

 Michigan Distracted Driving Penalties:

 Michigan’s texting law prohibits drivers from reading, manually typing or sending a text message while driving.
 Violating the texting law can be costly.
-Drivers convicted of a first offense can be fined $100; subsequent offenses are $200.
+Drivers first offense will have a fine of $100; subsequent offenses are $200.
 Some Michigan cities make it illegal to have a hand-held mobile phone while driving.
-Click Michigan Texting Ban for detailed information on if your city is on the banned list.